GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/08-optimizations.md

 The SDK is optimized to avoid waste of resources and improve performance.
 You can freely choose which optimizations should be enabled or disabled.

-## Mutiple Calls to API
+## Multiple Calls to API

-Prior to version 5.3.0, the SDK prevents the user from making multiple calls to the backend.
+After version `5.3.0`, the SDK prevents the user from making multiple calls to the backend.
 If a call is already running, the SDK merges a new request into the current one and the data is propagated to both requesters of the `Call`.

 You can change the default behavior and force calls to always make new requests to API and never merge two requests into one by using: